scouten/ericscouten.dev/content/2023/iiw/index.md

 * 4C: Credential vs wallet selection
 * 4F: SOLID

+## Session 5A: Trust Spanning Protocol for Muggles

+* Drummond Reed, Steering Committe member of the ToIP Foundation
+* Wenjing Chu, Steering Committee member of the ToIP Foundation
+* Sam Smith, Creator of KERI

+As is so often the case, this was one of the best-attended sessions at IIW.

+{{ es_image(id = "es-4584-004") }}

+{{ es_image(id = "es-4585-001") }}

+Recap of this blog post from ToIP: **[Mid-year Progress Report on the ToIP Trust Spanning Protocol](https://trustoverip.org/blog/2023/08/31/mid-year-progress-report-on-the-toip-trust-spanning-protocol/)**.

+Seven pillars of trust spanning protocol:

+### 1. Verifiable Identifiers

+Believe the trust layer for the Internet will require a new spanning layer, akin to IP for traffic itself.
+Requires a new form of address, which they call Verifiable Identifier.
+These are commonly DIDs, but not necessarily.

+VIDs can also incorporate centralized identifiers.
+For example, HTTPS address or X.509.

+A ToIP identifier _must_ be cryptographically bound to private keys and discoverable.

+### 2. End-to-end authenticity and confidentiality

+Talking about **[ESSR (Encrypt Sender’s key then Sign Receiver’s key) pattern](https://eprint.iacr.org/2001/079)**.
+That is a 50-page white paper; it's well summarized in this blog post by Neil Madden: **[Public key authenticated encryption and why you want it (Part II)](https://neilmadden.blog/2018/11/26/public-key-authenticated-encryption-and-why-you-want-it-part-ii/)**.

+ESSR allows you to build from zero trust to verifiably authentic with an option to add encryption.

+### 3. Direct connections (inner and outer channels)

+Remember that privacy has two aspects:

+If I trust you (by sending you data that you can decrypt), there's little I can do _technically_ to prevent you from misusing that data.
+Legal and contractual obligations are more relevant here.

+But ... we _can_ prevent third parties who don't have the right keys from spying on the data or even breaching "correlation privacy" which establishes a pattern of communication between two parties.

+Every ToIP connection provides at least _partial_ correlation privacy.

+### 4. Routing via intermediaries

+Using intermediaries allows full correlation privacy.
+From a protocol design standpoint, it requires one more level of nesting.
+But no further "onion" style routing is required.

+### 5. Relationship context channels

+Nested channels also allows you to create an unlimited number of communication _contexts_ between patterns.

+### 6. Serialization

+ToIP wound up choosing **[CESR](https://github.com/SmithSamuelM/Papers/blob/master/presentations/CESR_Overview.web.pdf)**.

+Basic idea was not to fight the protocol war between text and binary representations.
+CESR allows you to switch back and forth in composable and predictable fashion _without invalidating the signature._

+### 7. Trust task protocol framework

+All three of the VID-to-VID protocols (DIDComm, KERI, and DWN) include frameworks to support higher-level protocols designed to accomplish specific trust tasks.

+Examples of trust tasks are:

+* discovery
+* error handling
+* trust ping
+* logging/auditing

+Those trust tasks (layer 3 of the ToIP stack) enable an infinite set of applications on top of that (layer 4 of the ToIP stack).

+{{ es_image(id = "es-4586-002") }}

 ## More Sessions to Follow ...

 _(I'll continue to add notes as I attend more sessions.)_

+## Conference Proceedings

+Full proceedings from the conference are typically available a few weeks afterward.
+I'll add a link when that becomes available.

 ## Resources I've Learned About